 EUR-ACE® Label (EURopean ACcredited Engineer)

-EUR-ACE® Label (EURopean ACcredited Engineer) is an engineering profession accreditation that assesses the quality of technical study programs.
-It is closely linked to the Bologna process and is based on standards and guidelines for quality assurance in the European Higher Education Area.
-It is awarded by the ENAEE (the European Network for Accreditation of Engineering Education), a network of European institutions for the accreditation of technical fields of study.
-Currently, 15 institutions in Europe are authorised to award the EUR-ACE® Label to their accredited technical study programs.
-After several years of efforts, the Accreditation Committee of Technical Universities (KAUT) has also been authorised to award the EUR-ACE® Label together with its accreditation after several years of efforts.
+EUR-ACE® Label (EURopean ACcredited Engineer) is the European quality label for engineering degree programs at Bachelor and Master Level.
+It is closely linked to the Bologna process and is based on "Standards and Guidelines for Quality Assurance in the European Higher Education Area".
+It is awarded by the ENAEE (the European Network for Accreditation of Engineering Education), a network of European institutions for the accreditation of engineering programs.
+Currently, 15 institutions in Europe are authorised to award the EUR-ACE® Label.
+There is the Accreditation Committee of Technical Universities (KAUT) among them which was authorised to award the EUR-ACE® Label together with its accreditation after several years of efforts.

-Lodz University of Technology offers education in 9 fields of study which have been awardedthe EUR-ACE® Label: Mechanics and Mechanical Engineering, Materials Engineering, Automation and Robot Control, Biotechnology, Computer Science, Technical Physics, Architecture, Building and Construction, Management and Production Engineering.
+Lodz University of Technology offers education in 9 fields of study which have been awarded the EUR-ACE® Label: Mechanical Engineering, Materials Engineering, Automatic Control and Robotics, Biotechnology, Computer Science, Technical Physics, Architecture, Civil Engineering, Management and Production Engineering.